 Marijuana DUIs are every bit as serious as alcohol-related DUIs.
 While the legalization of marijuana has significantly changed society's view on this drug, it has not affected law enforcement's position.
 Driving under the influence of marijuana carries the same penalties as drunk driving in the State of Washington.
 Furthermore, Washington is one of only a handful of states that has established a marijuana legal limit.
 Most troubling is that Washington's extremely low legal limit has no basis in science or medicine.
 Driving under the influence of marijuana is literally a zero tolerance crime in Washington when you consider out 5.00 ng/100 mL legal limit.

 The Effects of Marijuana on the Body and Marijuana DUIs

-Marijuana smokers will experience some temporary physical and mental side-effects of their habits.
-In general, their abilities to think and process information, perceive location and distances, and coordinate their bodies significantly decline.
+Marijuana users may experience some temporary physical and mental side-effects of their habits.
+In general, their abilities to think and process information, perceive location and distances, and coordinate their bodies can be impaired by marijuana ingestion.
 Users may also experience anxiety or panic attacks and their short-term memories may be compromised.

 Studies on how marijuana affects one's driving abilities were conducted in 1994 and the results indicated that drivers under the influence of cannabis performed slightly worse than sober drivers.
 The main issue that drivers under the influence of marijuana exhibited was an inability to maintain lateral position on the road.
 This phenomenon was likely linked to the effects cannabis has on people's abilities to perceive their surroundings, react, and coordinate or control their bodies.
 Only small doses of the drug were used, however, for safety reasons, so there is no scientific research on the effects of heavy marijuana doses on drivers.